hpacheco/ses/labs/Lab1.md

 Instead of focusing on exploitation and mitigation, we will study how various existing analysis tools can support developers in detecting and fixing vulnerabilities.

-In this lab we will use a series of C examples that are part of the [SARD test suite](https://samate.nist.gov/SRD/testsuite.php#sardsuites).
-Each example comes as a pair of C programs where the first has a flaw and the second demonstrates how to possibly fix the flaw.
+In this lab we will use a series of C examples that are part of the [SARD test suite 100/101 pair](https://samate.nist.gov/SRD/testsuite.php#sardsuites), from the larger [NIST SARD](https://samate.nist.gov/SARD/) project.
+Each example comes as a pair of C programs where the first (from test suite 100) has a flaw and the second (from test suite 101) demonstrates how to possibly fix the flaw.

 ## [Dynamic Program Analysis](https://oaklandsok.github.io/papers/song2019.pdf)